10 Things I Hate About You (TV series): Critical response

-On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 88% based on 16 reviews, with an average rating of 6.90/10.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 88% based on 16 reviews, with an average rating of 6.90/10.
 The site's critics consensus reads, "10 Things I Hate About You manages to capture much of the same energy as the film it's based upon, thanks in part to a fantastic lead performance from Lindsey Shaw."
-On Metacritic, the first season of the show holds a score 66 out of 100 based on reviews from 9 critics, indicating "generally favorable reviews."
+On Metacritic, the first season of the show holds a score 66 out of 100 based on reviews from 9 critics, indicating "generally favorable reviews".

 Brian Lowry of Variety described the show as "a solid roll for the cable network that was once an albatross around the neck of parent Disney".
 Randee Dawn of The Hollywood Reporter thought that the series "has genuine appeal".
 Mike Hale from The New York Times named the show to his top ten in 2009, stating that "in the dog days of July," the sitcom "may have been the best thing on television."
 Several critics praised the series for containing clever dialogue and appealing and rooted characters.

 Alessandra Stanley of The New York Times called the series "not very inventive," and The New York Post, gave the show a mixed review concluding that the show is "silly, mindless fun" whose "actors are all terrific in that silly, mindless fun way that Disney teens tend to be."